35percent/cayman-blog/_posts/2016-01-20-sample-post.md

 ---
 layout: post
-title: "Long-term leaseholders"
-subtitle: "The Aylesbury estate's forgotten people"
+title: "The Aylesbury estate's forgotten people"
 ---
 We are the Aylesbury estate's forgotten people.
 The regeneration has forgotten us and we are being forced out with derisory compensation offers under compulsory purchase.